NullIsNot0/geoip2-haproxy-acl/README.md

 http-request deny if !acl_US
 ```

-the above example rejects connections from China and the United States.
+The above example rejects connections from China and the United States.

 ### Cron